da99/megauni.ruby/README.md

 -----------------------

 1) Don't talk to marketers.
-They are braindead + LOUDMOUTHS. impossible to understand the power and magic of ind. design.
+They are braindead + LOUDMOUTHS.
+   Impossible to understand the power and magic of ind. design.
    You give them 120%, they still want banner ads for an extra 1%.
 2) Create products.
 More profitable than marketing them.
    ANY resource used for ads/marketing means it is one less for product